aces/Loris-MRI/docs/scripts_md/register_processed_data.md

 This function returns the sessionID based on the provided sourceFileID.

+INPUTS:
+  - $sourceFileID: source FileID
-INPUT: source FileID, database handle
+  - $dbh         : database handle

 RETURNS: session ID

 ### getScannerID($sourceFileID, $dbh)

-This function gets ScannerID from the `files` table using sourceFileID
+This function gets the ScannerID from the `files` table using sourceFileID

+INPUTS:
+  - $sourceFileID: source FileID
-INPUT: source FileID, database handle
+  - $dbh         : database handle

 RETURNS: scanner ID